Elementor Free vs Elementor Pro: 16 Key Differences

 With more widgets, you will be more flexible when creating a web page.

 Before the page builder era, it’s only a dream for a WordPress user who has no programming skill to create a theme.
 To create a WordPress theme, you have to master PHP, CSS, and HTML.
 These days, the vast majority of WordPress themes also use JavaScript.
-Today, this era is over thanks to page builders.
-Most page builder plugins, including Elementor, come with a theme builder feature.
-In Elementor, Theme Builder is only available on the pro version.

 If you ever noticed, a WordPress theme consists of the following parts: